concordion/concordion-logback-extension/src/test/resources/spec/ClassicLog.md

 This extension includes a LogViewer to make the logs a little friendlier to use and gives the ability to filter the logs by the log level.

-## Configuration
+## Appender Configuration

 The extension comes with an example set of logback configuration files to use.

-Configuring to use the classic text logs is a simple matter of adding the appender <appender-ref ref="HTML-FILE-PER-TEST" /> to the logback-jenkins.xml and logback.xml files.
+Configuring to use the classic text logs is a simple matter of adding the appender <appender-ref ref="FILE-PER-TEST" /> to the logback-jenkins.xml and logback-test.xml files.

 Further customisation, such as the format of the log statement can be done in logback-include.xml.